-Participation in our quality improvement collaboratives, online education, Cochrane at VON webinars, and Annual Quality Congress includes potential CME/CNE/CPE.
+Participation in our quality improvement collaboratives and online education includes potential CME/CNE/CPE.
 Physicians or physician teams who participate in VON collaboratives and meet the criteria established by the American Board of Pediatrics can earn Maintenance of Certification (MOC) Part 4 credit.
 See individual program details for the specific credits available.

 VON offers a simplified and streamlined mechanism to earn MOC Part 4 credits for the American Board of Pediatrics “Performance in Practice” component.
 MOC credit will be earned as part of the routine and standard work of the QI collaborative teams who submit a poster and the American Board of Pediatrics Quality Improvement Project for MOC Attestation Form.

 The criteria for MOC Part 4 credits have been established by the American Board of Pediatrics.
 All final decisions about awarding credits are at their discretion.
 Detailed information about Maintenance of Certification can be found on the American Board of Pediatrics website.